 Processes all sessions that do not have a Good status.
 This includes all sessions that are not green in the Map Window.
 Processing will start nearest to the control points and move outward.
-For processing problem sessions, it may be better to process through GrafNav.

 Only those session shown in Data Manager